-- "(2) Municipal services must- - (a) be equitable and accessible; - (b) be provided in a manner that is conducive to- - (i) the prudent, economic, efficient and effective use of available resources; and - (ii) the improvement of standards of quality over time; - (c) be financially sustainable; - (d) be environmentally sustainable; and - (e) be regularly reviewed with a view to upgrading, extension and improvement." - 2.5 The goal of this policy includes the following: - 2.2.1 Striving to make Stellenbosch the preferred town for investment and business, where investment inflows and new enterprise translate into jobs and prosperity. - 2.2.2 Establishing the greenest municipality which will not only make Stellenbosch attractive for visitors and tourists, but will also provide a desirable environment for new businesses and appropriate industries. - 2.2.3 Ensuring a dignified living for all Stellenbosch citizens, who feel that they own their town, take pride in it and have a sense of self-worth and belonging. - 2.2.4 Creating a safer Stellenbosch, where civic pride and responsibility supplant crime and destructive behaviour.
+- 2.3 The general duty of the Municipality to provide municipal services is inter alia provided for in terms of Section 73(2) of the Systems Act, which section provides as follows: - "(2) Municipal services must- - (a) be equitable and accessible; - (b) be provided in a manner that is conducive to- - the prudent, economic, efficient and effective use of available resources; and - (ii) the improvement of standards of quality over time; - (c) be financially sustainable; - (d) be environmentally sustainable; and - (e) be regularly reviewed with a view to upgrading, extension and improvement." - 2.4 The goal of this policy includes the following: - 2.2.1 Striving to make Stellenbosch the preferred town for investment and business, where investment inflows and new enterprise translate into jobs and prosperity. - 2.2.2 Establishing the greenest municipality which will not only make Stellenbosch attractive for visitors and tourists, but will also provide a desirable environment for new businesses and appropriate industries. - 2.2.3 Ensuring a dignified living for all Stellenbosch citizens, who feel that they own their town, take pride in it and have a sense of self-worth and belonging. - 2.2.4 Creating a safer Stellenbosch, where civic pride and responsibility supplant crime and destructive behaviour.